-• The International Society of Pharmacovigilance (ISoP) is an international non-profit scientific organization, which aims to

-- ISoP welcomes academics, regulators and representatives from the industry healthcare professionals and patients.
+- Ian Chi Kei Wong, International Society of Pharmacovigilance - The International Society of Pharmacovigilance (ISoP) is an international non-profit scientific organization, which aims to foster pharmacovigilance both scientifically and educationally, and enhances all aspects of the safe and proper use of medicines, in all countries. - ISoP welcomes academics, regulators and representatives from the industry healthcare professionals and patients.
 ISoP brings together experts from many countries providing a forum for discussion and exchange of information and innovative ideas. - ISoP works on different academic aspects which include scientific annual conferences, mid-year pharmacovigilance training meetings and development of curriculum of pharmacovigilance to promote training.